Postal service on-time performance similar in rural, urban areas, report finds - NewsBreak

 New Hampshire senator’s request

-Sen. Maggie Hassan, D-N.H., a member of the Committee on Homeland Security and Government Affairs, has consistently highlighted the importance of mail service to rural communities since before the COVID-19 pandemic began.
+Sen. Maggie Hassan, a New Hampshire Democrat and member of the Committee on Homeland Security and Government Affairs, has consistently highlighted the importance of mail service to rural communities since before the COVID-19 pandemic began.
 Hassan asked the GAO to examine performance differences between rural and urban areas.

 “I am concerned that USPS’s efforts to address financial and operational challenges in the past several years have disproportionately affected rural communities,” Hassan said in her January 2020 request letter to the GAO.